Drako/dnd5e-character-naeris/spells/prestidigitation.md

 * Duration: up to 1 hour
 * Components: Voice, Somatic

-This spell is a minor magic trick that novice pellcasters use for practice.
+This spell is a minor magic trick that novice spellcasters use for practice.
 You create one of the following magical effects within range:

 * You create an instantaneous, harmless sensory effect, such as a shower of sparks, a puff of wind, faint musical notes, or an odd odor.